SudoMcClane/SileNt-MAP/README.md

                         Output filenames format (STRING °/. (ip, port)) -o DIRECTORY, --output DIRECTORY
-                        Directory name for scan results -e DEVICE, --dev DEVICE
+                        Directory name for scan results --random              Perform scans in a random order --simulate            Do not actually scan
+  -e DEVICE, --dev DEVICE
                         Network interface to use --spoof-ip FILENAME   File containing IP addresses used as source for Nmap